lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 Because actors have some characteristics that make them very suitable and interesting in our use case, to mention some:

-- **State**: represents the internal state of the actor and depends on the specific actor, some actor are stateless but some may requires to store some state (i.e. throttling messages)
+- **State**: represents the internal state of the actor and depends on the specific actor; some actor are stateless, but some may requires to store some state (i.e. throttling messages)
 - **Behavior**: the actions to be taken in reaction to the message at that point in time.
 - **Mailbox**: it connects sender and receiver; each actor has exactly one mailbox to which all senders enqueue their messages
 - **Children:** an actor can create children for delegating sub-tasks, in such cases the actor will automatically supervise them.